AnthonyBloomer/fitness-insights-dashboard/README.md

 ## Installation

-This project uses [python-myfitnesspal](https://github.com/coddingtonbear/python-myfitnesspal) to pull data from MyFitnessPal.
+This project uses [python-myfitnesspal](https://github.com/coddingtonbear/python-myfitnesspal) to programatically interact with and analyze the information I have entered into MyFitnessPal.
 To authenticate, you'll need to export your username and password as environment variables:

 ``` shell
 export FITNESS_PAL_USERNAME='YOUR_USERNAME'